Grants Pass, Oregon

 The other area of Josephine County is served by the Josephine County Sheriff Department, which under excellent leadership of current Sheriff Gil Gilbertson has vastly improved.
 The Sheriff department has also brought in new equipment for search & rescue to hopefully avert another loss as in what happened to the Kim family (in December 2006).

-The only dark spot is a police department that in mine and many others view is lacking any compassion (especially in regards to the issues/threats that are affecting my family).
+The only dark spot is a police department that in my and many others view is lacking any compassion (especially in regards to the issues/threats that are affecting my family).
 I will admit that where as the desk sergeants were less than what I would ask in a public servant the deputy chief was more amiable, but still continued with statements that were more based on protecting the status quo rather than trying to correct problems.

 I still differ as this departments handing of issues (including simple issues such as traffic citations which the GPPD way of handling these is stereotypical of small towns, to which Farmers Insurance has stated that his and other’s in the departments comments are totally false).
-I will have a blog post soon dealing with these issues with the evidence to correct the lies and views of a department that simply wants to protect its own rather than the public it serves (see this post: Dishonesty by the Grants Pass Police).

 Grants Pass has much to attract visitors, from simply being a friendly community with family values that makes this a nice place to live (our Church, Bethany Presbyterian is awesome), to the many events or natural attractions (such as rafting on the Rogue River).